Serapion-GmbH/steplore-documentation/content/privacy-policy.md

 - Performance and diagnostic data

 Important:
-StepLore does not collect any information outside of an active recording session initiated by the user.
+Steplore does not collect any information outside of an active recording session initiated by the user.

 ---